 It helps to err on the side of caution for using content that’s not your own.

 Disclaimer: I am NOT a lawyer or legal professional and this information here is not fully substitute to that of a professional.
-If you are seeking additional information, I would encourage seeking legal help and counseling in this area.
+If you are seeking additional information, I would encourage you to seek legal help and counseling in this area.

 Where to Find Free Stock Images for Business Use